-Most bites come on the initial fall but I’ve caught several bass over 7lb shaking it off the bottom so it’s worth the effort.
+Most bites come on the initial fall but I’ve caught several bass over 7lb shaking it off the bottom, so it’s worth the effort.
 The bite can be different on any cast and that is why the rod is so important – hence a light but sensitive rod.
 Sometimes the strike will feel like you hit something hard, other times you may “feel” something… just not right.
 Often, the line peels off your reel.
-If you’re real lucky you will feel a noticeable tic.
-No matter which way they bite make sure you get a good hook set.
-Reel straight up, causing the bass to flop out on top of the mat then winch him to the boat.
+If you’re really lucky, you will feel a noticeable tic.
+No matter which way they bite, make sure you get a good hook set.
+Reel straight up, causing the bass to flop out on top of the mat, then winch him to the boat.
 With my set up I can flip an 8lber in the boat.

 My best results have come from fishing new areas day after day, fishing in the moment and developing patterns.
 I’ll look for patterns, such as fish on a point in 5ft of water, pockets or drop-offs, always trying to figure out where they are and what presentation they want.
 Once I get a clue I’ll work to expand on it.

-NOTE: I found that picking apart heavy vegetation is not necessary.
-I’ll generally cast five or more feet apart, then if I catch a fish I’ll return a few minutes later and go over it again.
+NOTE: I found that picking apart heavy vegetation is unnecessary.
+I’ll generally cast five or more feet apart, then if I catch a fish, I’ll return a few minutes later and go over it again.

 Mark Lassagne (luh-SAYN).
 I live in Dixon, California and proudly served our great nation as a US Marine.
 As a competitor, I love tournament bass fishing and have had some outstanding success competing up and down the West Coast.
 Besides tournament fishing, I own and run Bass Angler Magazine – a nationwide publication focusing on the how-to aspects of bass fishing..
 FOLLOW MARK ON: facebook/mark.lassagne or www.ezbass.com